Black Tom Cassidy: Fictional character biography

-After being shot by Cable, Tom is taken to France, where doctors heal him by grafting a wood-like substance onto his wounds.
-However, the substance spreads over Tom's body, transforming him into a humanoid plant and driving him insane.
-During this time, Tom joins the Brotherhood of Mutants.
-Juggernaut infiltrates the X-Men on behalf of the Brotherhood, but gradually reforms, mostly due to the influence of Sammy Paré.
+After being shot during a battle with Cable, Tom is taken to France, where doctors heal him by grafting a wood-like substance onto his wounds.
+However, the substance begins spreading over Tom's body.
+He attempts to stop the spread by using genetic material from Deadpool to gain his healing factor, but is unsuccessful.
+The substance fully consumes Tom, transforming him into a humanoid plant and driving him insane.

+Tom later joins the latest incarnation of the Brotherhood of Mutants.
+Earlier, Juggernaut had infiltrated the X-Men on behalf of the Brotherhood, but gradually reformed.
+This is largely due to the influence of Sammy Paré, a young mutant he befriended.
+Juggernaut rejoins the Brotherhood, secretly planning on turning them when the time was right.
 Sammy stumbles upon the Brotherhood and is murdered by Tom.

 After M-Day, Black Tom loses his ability to transform into a plant, but retains the ability to manipulate plants.
 The organization Black Air hires Tom to attack Excalibur, of which Juggernaut is now a member.
 Though he easily defeats the others, Juggernaut confronts Tom and convinces him to turn himself in for killing Sammy.
 Tom shows remorse for killing Sammy and states that he was not acting rationally at the time.

 Tom is among many mutants who accept the invitation to the mutant nation Krakoa on the grounds that all who call it home forgo any petty rivalries or villainy.
 These are terms that Tom gratefully accepts; eventually becoming the chief of security at Krakoa and creating a physiological union between himself and the island.
 When Sammy Paré is set to be resurrected by the Five, Juggernaut considers having Tom witness his resurrection, but cannot bring himself to do so and goes in his place.

 Powers and abilities

 Originally, Black Tom Cassidy was a mutant with the ability to generate concussive blasts of force and heat.
 He typically carried a shillelagh, a wooden fighting stick, which he used as a focus for his power.
 He is immune to Banshee's sonic powers, as their powers cancel each other out on contact.

-Cassidy later becomes a humanoid plant capable of assimilating other plants, creating plant clones of himself and others, and controlling others via his tendrils.
+Cassidy was later transformed into a humanoid plant form capable of infecting foliage and trees to make them a part of his body.
+Cassidy can generate plantlike clones of himself and others, even recreating their powers.
+While in his plant form, Cassidy can control the bodies of others by latching his vines into their nervous system.
+These specialized tendrils can also be used to siphon life energy.

-During the Krakoan Age, Cassidy becomes connected to Krakoa and gains the ability to manipulate its land and foliage.
+During the Krakoan Age, Cassidy becomes connected to Krakoa, allowing him to channel his powers through its facilities.
+Krakoa's sentient landmass broadens his senses beyond physical and visual reach, giving him control over its topographic and geographic landscaping, such as causing earthquakes and altering plants and foliage.